 Division of Obstetric Anesthesiology

-Physicians in the Division of Obstetric Anesthesiology, part of NYU Langone Health’s Department of Anesthesiology, Perioperative Care, and Pain Medicine, are committed to ensuring that women have the option of receiving safe and effective pain relief for childbirth.
-Under the leadership of Jeffrey Bernstein, MD, division director, our educational, research and clinical services are focused on this mission.
+The Division of Obstetric Anesthesiology, part of NYU Langone Health’s Department of Anesthesiology, Perioperative Care, and Pain Medicine, is committed to ensuring that all patients have the option to receive safe and effective pain relief during labor.
+Under the leadership of Igor Muntyan, MD, division director, our educational, research, and clinical services are focused on this mission.

 Our Role in Education

-In addition, our division faculty are dedicated to educating medical students through an anesthesiology elective.
-We also train physicians in our Anesthesiology, Perioperative Care, and Pain Medicine Residency and offer a comprehensive, one-year Obstetric Anesthesiology Fellowship, both under the aegis of the Accreditation Council for Graduate Medical Education.
+In addition, our division faculty are dedicated to educating medical students through the Anesthesiology Advanced Elective.
+We also train physicians in our Anesthesiology, Perioperative Care, and Pain Medicine Residency and offer a comprehensive, one-year Obstetric Anesthesiology Fellowship.
+Both are credentialed by the Accreditation Council for Graduate Medical Education.

 Our Role in Research